digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/8_Exceptions.rst

-Note that if the ``Iou`` creation still failed (unlikely with our definition of ``Iou`` here, but could happen in more complex scenarios), because that one is not wrapped in a ``try`` block, we would revert to the default Daml behaviour and the ``Order`` creation *would* be rolled back.
+Note that if the ``Iou`` creation still failed (unlikely with our definition of ``Iou`` here, but could happen in more complex scenarios), because that one is not wrapped in a ``try`` block, we would revert to the default Daml behavior and the ``Order`` creation *would* be rolled back.

 In addition to catching built-in exceptions like ``PreconditionFailed``, you can also define your own exception types which can be caught and thrown.
-As an example, let’s consider a variant of the ``Transfer`` choice that only allows for transfers up to a given limit.
+As an example, let’s consider a variant of the ``Transfer`` choice that only allows for reassignments up to a given limit.
 If the amount is higher than the limit, we throw an exception called ``TransferLimitExceeded``.

 We first have to define the exception and define a way to represent it as a string.
-In this case, our exception should store the amount that someone tried to transfer as well as the limit.
+In this case, our exception should store the amount that someone tried to reassign as well as the limit.

 .. literalinclude:: daml/daml-intro-8/daml/Intro/Exceptions.daml
   :language: daml